AncientAbyss/AbsImm/README.md

 * section starts are indicated by lines in the form '\<section\>:'
 * lines in the form '* \<label\> (\<section\>)' define decision nodes, which allow jumping to sections

+Other commands:
+* To immediately return to the previous section use the peek section operator: '<<'.

 #### Example: